wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

 ## ADF

-Azure Data Factory (ADF) is Heterogenous - it has over 100 different connectors to various other systems.

 https://learn.microsoft.com/en-us/azure/data-factory/

+<a target="_blank" href="https://docs.microsoft.com/en-us/azure/data-factory/concepts-integration-runtime/">ADF's Integration Runtime (IR)</a> provides the compute infrastructure to run data integration jobs.
+It can be installed on a machine in your on-premises network (self-hosted) or on a machine in Azure (Azure-SSIS).

+   * Data Flow
+   * Data movement
+   * Activity dispatch
+   * SSIS package execution
+   <br /><br />

+Azure Data Factory (ADF) is heterogenous - it has over 100 different connectors to various other systems.

 Linked service to Data Lake Store, Azure Databricks.

 <a target="_blank" href="https://www.youtube.com/watch?v=YO7-XruyZvs" title="The difference between SQL Server and SQL Azure">VIDEO</a>: